ivancristina/HowToBuild/README.md

 It will take some time, it depends by your connection speed.
 When it will finish, repo sync again (just for being sure).

-Now, go to
+Nautilus, CTRL+H, cd repo, mkdir local_manifests, copy mine

-Go to device/samsung/jf-common and open BoardConfigCommon.mk
+Repo sync again

-Here, set the "BOARD_RECOVERYIMAGE_PARTITION_SIZE :=" to "11300000" or more, otherwise the build will fail.
+Now, go to device/samsung/jf-common and open BoardConfigCommon.mk Here, set the "BOARD_RECOVERYIMAGE_PARTITION_SIZE :=" to "11300000" or more, otherwise the build will fail.

 Now, prepare yourself for the building itself.
 Type in the terminal